JSweet314/js-comp-challenge-1/README.md

 ![alt text](images/js-comp1-mobile.png)

-Scaling up from the mobile styling to screen widths above 550px, the contents of the `<main>` boxes section employs a flex wrap display and the intro section is given a 66% width while `<article>` boxes become square with a 33% width to fill the page.
+Scaling up from the mobile styling to screen widths above 550px, the contents of the `<main>` box section employs a flex wrap display and the intro section is given a 66% width while `<article>` boxes become square with a 33% width to fill the page.
 Contents of the article elements are flexed as well and centered horizontally and vertically.
-The image carousel below has it's width reduced so that the image does not appear stretched, centered with margin, and empty space to the left and ride filled with the background color applied to the body of the page.
+The image carousel below has it's width reduced so that the image does not appear stretched, is centered with margin, and empty space to the left and ride filled with the background color applied to the body of the page.

 ![alt text](images/js-comp1-greater550-1.png)
   ![alt text](images/js-comp1-greater550-2.png)